coderefinery/2021-05-10-workshop/content/questions/_index.md

 As workshop organizer please make sure to not paste any personal information in here.

-As workshop participant please avoid using personal information (except maybe in the icebreaker section which we will not copy into here).
+As workshop participant please avoid using personal information.

 - [Day 1 questions and notes](./day1)